-Conclusions/Perspectives
+Conclusions

-- Despite of certain small differences in the EUR, WENRA, and IAEA definitions and requirements for the DEC-A analysis, the common objective is to improve safety in plant states not considered in traditional DBA events. - There may exist significant differences in the interpretation and the implementation by different countries and/or organizations, which need to be clarified. - The current level of knowledge and modeling capabilities for some DEC-A relevant phenomena are still limited and require advanced experimental and analytical efforts. - Good practices in the general approach to DEC-A analysis, the code and model development, uncertainty and sensitivity analysis and use of PSA were identified. - The outcomes of the review as well as the recommendations will be documented in a NEA status report on Good practices for analysis of DEC-A (to be published in 2024). - New activities are recommended to OECD/NEA WGAMA, WGFS and WGRISK on DEC analysis beyond 2024.
+- Although there are certain small differences in the EUR, WENRA, and IAEA definitions and requirements of the DEC-A analysis, the common objective is to improve safety in plant states not considered in traditional DBA events. - There may exist significant differences in the interpretation and the implementation by different countries and/or organizations, which need to be clarified. - The current level of knowledge and modeling capabilities for some DEC-A relevant phenomena are still limited and require advanced experimental and analytical efforts. - Good practices in the general approach to DEC-A analysis, the code and model development, and sensitivity analysis and use of PSA were identified. - The outcomes of the review as well as the recommendations will be documented in a NEA status report to be published in 2024.